xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-As we see, after the **PUSHAD** instruction is executed, all of the registers are pushed on the stack in specific order that is necessary to successfully execute the **VirtualProtect**.
-If we continue the execution, we enter the **kernel32!VirtualProtect** function and disable DEP for the memory region just below the **PUSHAD** ROP chain:
+As we see, after the <b>PUSHAD</b> instruction is executed, all of the registers are pushed on the stack in specific order that is necessary to successfully execute the <b>VirtualProtect</b>.
+If we continue the execution, we enter the <b>kernel32!VirtualProtect</b> function and disable DEP for the memory region just below the <b>PUSHAD</b> ROP chain:
 </p>